, — 16 Sep 2024

 The diagram shows the most basic iteration of a semantics-based account structure.
 Please note that Apple Search Ads also refers to generic campaigns as “category.”

-This gateway guide will benefit most those new to Apple Search Ads, either entirely or shifting from Apple Search Ads Basic to Apple Search Ads Advanced.
+This gateway guide will benefit most those new to Apple Search Ads advertising platform, either entirely or shifting from Apple Search Ads Basic to Apple Search Ads Advanced.
 We’d recommend it as a must-read for all, considering our free SplitMetrics Acquire Starter Plan account.

 Read this article for: